dieseldev/diesel/README.rst

 You should write your next network application using diesel.

-Thanks to Python the syntax is clean and the development pace is rapid.
+Thanks to Python_ the syntax is clean and the development pace is rapid.
 Thanks to non-blocking I/O it's fast and scalable.
-Thanks to coroutines there's unwind(to(callbacks(no))).
-Thanks to nose it's trivial to test.
-Thanks to Flask you don't need to write a new web framework using it.
+Thanks to greenlets_ there's unwind(to(callbacks(no))).
+Thanks to nose_ it's trivial to test.
+Thanks to Flask_ you don't need to write a new web framework using it.

 It provides a clean API for writing network clients and servers.
 TCP and UDP supported.
 It bundles battle-tested clients for HTTP, DNS, Redis, Riak and